 Susquehanna University supports each student’s academic journey and advises you to engage with members of the university community to better inform you of options that are available to you.
 If you are considering time away from the university, or looking to return, you are strongly encouraged to follow the process outlined below to best support your academic transition.

-1. Meet with Advisor
+Step 1: Meet with Your Advisor

 You are advised to first meet with your academic advisor before continuing the withdrawal/leave of absence process.